Finite resource performance of small satellite-based quantum key distribution missions: Satellite-to-ground entanglement-based QKD using BBM92

 \section{Satellite-to-ground entanglement-based QKD using BBM92}

-CQT-Sat is a 12U nano-satellite capable of performing space-to-ground entanglement-based QKD.
-Its precursor SpooQy-1 demonstrated~\cite{villar2020entanglement} successful launch and operation of a miniaturized polarization-entangled photon pair source in LEO.
-The subsequent payload will build upon this to perform space-to-ground entanglement distribution and demonstrate entanglement-based BBM92 QKD.
+CQT-Sat is a concept for 12U nano-satellite capable of performing space-to-ground entanglement-based QKD.
+Its precursor SpooQy-1, demonstrated~\cite{villar2020entanglement} successful launch and operation of a miniaturized polarization-entangled photon pair source in LEO.
+The subsequent instruments will build upon this to perform space-to-ground entanglement distribution and demonstrate entanglement-based BBM92 QKD.

 During a satellite's overpass over the ground station, the link loss for the downlink quantum channel will depend on the relative distance between the satellite and the OGS.
 Using a variable attenuator, a tabletop setup can emulate a time-varying satellite-to-ground link loss (a similar experiment was conducted previously in the context of QEYSSat~\cite{Bourgoin2015b}).
 This enables us an estimation of the achievable raw key length and overall QBER for various satellite passes.
 Using these parameters we perform finite key analysis and show that CQT-Sat can successfully generate shared secret keys between the satellite and OGS when the maximum elevation is as low as $33^\circ$.